Why Nanotechnology applications can play God´s role?

 Becoming God thanks to Nanotechnology applications

-The expectations about Nanotechnology are big.
+The expectations for Nanotechnology applications are big.
 Nowadays, this technology is used in products like sportswear, cosmetics, and microprocessors for computers.

 Some specialists like the engineer Ray Kurzweil think that nanobots would help us to become smarter.
 That should be possible if we could program nanobots to connect our brain to the web to acquire as much information as we wanted.